top of page

 Built on Climate Change Science

-Lost City of Mer is built on science in order to educate and activate the general public about the threat climate change poses to the health of our planet.
-Coral reefs support a quarter of all marine species and are one of the most important ecosystems
+Lost City of Mer is built on science in order to educate and activate the general public about the threat climate change poses to the health of our oceans.

 Science Bubbles